Azure/azure-sdk-for-python/doc/deprecation_process.md

 TODO: The process for this section is still a WIP.
 Guidance will be updated here once we have concrete steps.

 - These will be on the MS Learn page.
 You can search in the search bar for mentions of the deprecated packages.

-# More details

-## Versioning

-The best versioning approach would be to do a [post release](https://peps.python.org/pep-0440/#post-releases).
-However, due to some tooling issues at the moment, the version should be the next beta or the next patch version ([example](https://github.com/Azure/azure-sdk-for-python/commit/cf3bfed65a65fcbb4b5c93db89a221c2959c5bb4)).
-Follow these issues for more details https://github.com/Azure/azure-sdk/issues/7479 and https://github.com/Azure/azure-sdk-tools/issues/5916.